 If you’re looking at those numbers and thinking you’re well below them, consider this.
 One drink is only 5 ounces of 12%-alcohol-content wine.
 In a quality, large pinot noir glass, 5 ounces takes up about a quarter of the available space, which means many people have multiple drinks when they pour a single glass of wine.

 Other examples of a single drink include 12 ounces (one small can) of beer that has an alcohol content of 5% or a single 1.5-ounce shot of harder liquors.
 You can see with these serving sizes how it’s easy to get to the 8 or 15 per week drink numbers without even realizing it.
 And by the time you do the math, you may already be spiraling into addiction.

-If you’re drinking despite negative consequences or to make it through the day, can’t keep yourself from drinking or find yourself wanting to drink increasing amounts, you may be dealing with alcohol addiction.
-Here’s how to quit drinking with professional help.
+If you’re a heavy drinker despite the negative consequences or to make it through the day, can’t keep yourself from drinking or find yourself wanting to drink an increasing amount of alcohol, you may be dealing with alcohol dependence.
+Here’s how to quit drinking with professional addiction treatment help.

 Second, decide whether inpatient or outpatient treatment is best for you.
 For many people, residential (or inpatient) alcohol rehab is the right step because it forces them to break away from whatever is keeping them in the cycle of addiction and connects them with 24-hour support from medical and therapy staff.
 At Changing Tides, we provide this level of expert, research-backed treatment in a relaxing, beach-side atmosphere that allows you to walk on the beach, enjoy spectacular sunrises and engage with a variety of recovery methods for holistic rehab.